rainbowdesign/OxygenNotIncluded-Mods/GodtoolScenariosNuclearPowerMod/readme.md

 - **Sidenotes**
     - The tools are not finished and still improved.
 There are some particular feature missing but they work.
+    - For bugs please open an issue if no issue is open.